In show of Pharaonic heritage, Egypt parades royal mummies - WTMJ

 Associated Press

-CAIRO (AP) — Egypt is launching a gala parade on Saturday celebrating the transport of 22 of its prized royal mummies from central Cairo to their new resting place in a massive new museum.
+CAIRO (AP) — Egypt is launching a gala parade on Saturday celebrating the transport of 22 of its prized royal mummies from central Cairo to their new resting place in a massive new museum further south in the capital.

-The ceremony, designed to showcase the country’s rich heritage, will snake along the Nile corniche from the Egyptian Museum overlooking Tahrir Square, to the newly opened National Museum of Egyptian Civilization at the edge of the city.
+The ceremony, designed to showcase the country’s rich heritage, will snake along the Nile corniche from the Egyptian Museum overlooking Tahrir Square, to the newly opened National Museum of Egyptian Civilization in the Fustat neighborhood, where Egypt’s first Islamic capital was located.

 The mummies are being transported in climate-controlled cases loaded onto trucks decorated with wings and pharaonic design for the hour-long journey from their previous home in the older, Egyptian Museum.
 The ceremony kicks off with a 21-gun salute and will be accompanied by lights and music.